The High Cost of the 'Standard' Dynamics 365 Implementation

 The wrong partner doesn't just slow you down; they encode your misaligned requirements directly into the platform.

 A common pattern is conflating a support partner with an implementation partner.
 Support partners are reactive, they troubleshoot tickets and manage patches.
 Implementation partners are architects.
-They should understand your industry's workflows, your compliance constraints, and how D365 modules interact across sales, finance, and operations.
+They should understand your industry's workflows, your compliance constraints, and how Dynamics 365 modules interact across sales, customer service, and field operations.
 Hiring the former for the job of the latter is a structural mismatch that surfaces at the worst possible moment: go-live.

-It's also worth understanding that deep D365 value often comes from the full stack, Sales CRM, Power Platform, Power Automate, not from a single module in isolation.
-A partner who only knows one corner of that ecosystem will deliver a solution that can't grow with you.
+Deep Dynamics 365 value often comes from the full stack: Sales, Customer Service, Field Service, Customer Insights, and Power Platform working together, not a single module in isolation.
+A partner who only knows one corner of that ecosystem delivers a solution that can't grow with you.

 During the RFP process, watch for these red flags before signing anything: